saurabh22suman/soloengine.in/DOKPLOY.md

 This project is configured to work seamlessly with Dokploy UI, which uses Traefik as a reverse proxy for handling HTTPS and routing.
 The configuration eliminates the need for a separate nginx container, as Dokploy handles the web server functionality.

-## Recent Changes to Fix Gateway Timeout
+## Recent Changes to Fix Gateway Timeout and YAML Syntax Issues

-We've updated the configuration to address gateway timeout issues:
+We've updated the configuration to address gateway timeout issues and fixed YAML syntax errors:

+1. **Fixed YAML Indentation**
+   - Corrected indentation in docker-compose.yml
+   - Added validation script to catch YAML errors
+   - Created YAML_SYNTAX_GUIDE.md for reference

-1. **Optimized PHP-FPM Configuration**
+2. **Optimized PHP-FPM Configuration**
    - Increased max execution time to 120 seconds
    - Adjusted PHP memory limits and buffer sizes
    - Added explicit timeout configuration for Dokploy